 The term HODLing originated as a typo for “holding” but has since become a popular mantra for long-term investors.
 This strategy involves buying a cryptocurrency and holding it for years, regardless of market fluctuations, to benefit from significant appreciation over time.

-Many cryptocurrency enthusiasts believe in the long-term value of assets like Bitcoin and Ethereum.
+I’ve come across several cryptocurrency enthusiasts who believe in the long-term value of assets like Bitcoin and Ethereum.
 For example, someone who purchased Bitcoin for $1,000 in 2016 and held onto it until now has seen exponential growth.

 Pros